Oprah's Favorite Things: 2017

-The episodes have also met with controversy when businesses that were not featured on the episode made claims that they were.
-According to show insiders, this is one reason the format was changed for the 2006 season.
+2019

+Among the entries in the 2019 Favorite Things list was the Orolay Amazon Coat, which went viral in part because of its inclusion.

+Satire

 The website The A.V.
 Club made fun of the uselessness and blandness of Oprah's 2007 list by posting a feature called 'Oprah's Favorite Thing or Symptom of Clinical Depression?"
 The 2008 decision to use inexpensive gifts drew jokes from Jimmy Kimmel Live!, including a mash-up that featured Winfrey supposedly giving away thumb tacks, to a much-dismayed audience.

 Further criticism and satire have been directed at the reactions from the people in the audience, which typically ranged from cheering and screaming to hysterical crying from men and women alike.
 A memorable parody of this was featured on a Saturday Night Live skit, where the audience tore the studio apart in their frenzied anticipation of the freebies they would get.
 Winfrey herself has admitted amusement by some of the audience reactions, having made a certain amount of fun of them in a behind-the-scenes series that aired on Oprah Winfrey Network.